inducer/pytato/doc/design.rst

 Naming
 ------

--   There is one (for now) :class:`~Namespace` per computation that defines the computational "environment".
+-   There is (for now) one :class:`~Namespace` per computation "universe" that defines the computational "environment", by mapping :term:`identifier`\ s to :term:`array expression`\ s (note: :term:`DictOfNamedArrays` instances may not be named, but their constituent parts can, by using :class:`AttributeLookup`).
     Operations involving array expressions not using the same namespace are prohibited.

 -   Names in the :class:`~Namespace` are under user control and unique.
 I.e. new names in the :class:`~Namespace` that are not a